Skip to Main Content

 How do you match a drone operator to my Japanese production?

-We consider your shot requirements, location environment, Japanese airspace regulations, and the type of aerial footage you need, then recommend MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+We weigh your shot list, the location, Japanese airspace rules, and the aerial footage you want.
+From there, we suggest MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) certified operators with the right experience.
+Our team also confirms each one carries proper insurance.
+We check that they hold every flight certification needed for your shooting locations.

 What equipment does a drone operator use?